cube-drone/tenver/drone_ver.md

 No. Emphatic no. Do I look like I have the money to register _two_ domains?

+### What about Tenver?
+Why not always just use Version 10?

+That is covered by a [different spec](http://tenver.cube-drone.com) but it is still a pretty okay way to do things.

 ### What do I do if I accidentally release a backwards incompatible change?

 Rejoice.
 To embrace Drone-Ver is to embrace chaos itself.